Battle of Johnstown: Background

-New York's Mohawk Valley had been a major area of internecine warfare throughout the American Revolution.
-By 1780 raids conducted by British soldiers, mercenaries, loyalist militia, and their Mohawk allies had devastated the valley.
-The 1780 fall crop had been destroyed before harvest, and a number of small settlements had been abandoned as settlers sought safety from the attacks.
+New York's Mohawk Valley had been a major area of conflict throughout the American Revolutionary War.
+In 1780, raids conducted by Loyalist soldiers and Britain's Indigenous allies had devastated the valley.
+The fall crop of 1780 had been destroyed before harvest, and a number of settlements had been abandoned as settlers sought safety from the attacks.

-In addition to the hundreds of buildings burned and the civilian casualties, amounting to 197 dead in 1780 alone, these raids threatened the American supply routes to Fort Plain and Fort Stanwix on the frontier.
-Repeated raids further depleted the ranks of the local militia, already decimated by the Battle of Oriskany, by desertions, abandonment of the valley, and occasional casualties.
-In response to these increasing threats, the Governor of New York, George Clinton, sent Colonel Marinus Willett to take charge of the militia and organize the defense of the valley.
+In addition to the hundreds of buildings burned and 197 civilian deaths, these raids threatened the American supply route to the remaining outposts in the valley.
+The raids had also depleted the ranks of the local militia—decimated years earlier at the 1777 Battle of Oriskany—through desertions, casualties, and families abandoning their homes.
+In response to these threats, the Governor of New York, George Clinton, appointed Colonel Marinus Willett to take charge of the militia and organize the defense of the valley.

-That spring and summer, there were a series of small clashes between the opposing forces.
-On July 9 a Mohawk raiding party attacked Currytown (also known as Corrystown), but was later chased down and defeated by Willett's men.
-Another raiding force soon after was forced to retreat after one of its members warned local settlers.
-Willett's militia was successful in warding off these and other attacks.
+That spring and summer, there were a series of small clashes between British and American forces.
+On July 9, a Haudenosaunee and Loyalist war party under Lieutenant John Doxtader raided Currytown.
+Colonel Willett immediately pursued the raiders, routing them the following day and forcing them to abandon their plunder.

-In the fall, however, a much larger force made up of British regulars, loyalists, and Mohawk warriors entered the valley, several hundred strong.
-On October 24, 1781, they once again captured Currytown, but did not burn it to prevent rising smoke from warning Willett and the militia of the raid.
-The raid was discovered by a pair of militia scouts and warning of their presence was spread throughout the county.
-Before Willett was able to organize the valley's defense, the raiding party attacked a number of small towns and homesteads, burning buildings and killing settlers along the way.
+In the fall, however, a much larger force, several hundred strong, made up of British regulars, Loyalist provincial units and Haudenosaunee warriors entered the valley from the west.
+On October 24, they once again plundered Currytown, but did not burn any buildings to prevent rising smoke from warning Willett and the militia of their presence.
+Although Ross's men captured a pair of militia scouts, their disappearance and subsequent sightings by local settlers quickly spread the alarm through the valley.
+But before Willett was able to organize the valley's defense, the raiding party attacked Warrensborough on the south side of the Mohawk River.
+Major John Ross later reported that "before 12 O’clock the whole Settlement for seven miles was in flames, near 100 farms, three Mills and a large Granary for Public Service were reduced to Ashes, the Cattle and Stock of all kinds were likewise destroyed.
+The Inhabitants fled precipitately in the Night."

+At Warrensborough, Ross learned that "the Rebels were on their march from every Quarter."
+He decided that the expedition would ford the Mohawk River near Johnstown, then head north through the wilderness to Carleton Island.